Function of the Criminal Injuries Compensation Tribunal

 the Scheme of Compensation for Personal Injuries Criminally Inflicted on Prison Officers

-The tribunal considers applications from people who suffer a personal injury or death as a result of a crime of violence.
+The Tribunal considers applications from victims of crime who suffer a personal injury or dependents where a relative died as a result of a crime of violence.

-The incident in which the injury was caused must have been reported to the Gardaí without delay.
+The incident in which the injury was caused must have been reported to An Garda Siochána (or the Garda Siochána Ombudsman Commission (GSOC) where the crime is alleged to have been carried out by a member of An Garda Síochána), without delay.

-Application must be made to the tribunal as soon as possible but not later than three months after the incident.
-The tribunal has discretion under the scheme to extend this time limit in circumstances where the applicant can show that the reason for the delay in submitting the application justifies exceptional treatment of the application.
+Application must be made to the Tribunal as soon as possible but not later than three months after the incident.
+The Tribunal has discretion under the scheme to extend this time limit up to a maximum two year period, in circumstances were the applicant can show that the reasons for the delay in submitting the application justifies exceptional treatment.

 Further information may be obtained by contacting the Secretary at the address or telephone number below: